ruiqingcao/product-title-parser/README.md

 Matches short text strings to Google's well-known Content and Product taxonomies.

 ## Usage
+- Create a virtual environment and pip install the packages in requirements.txt
 - ``` python standardise_google.py [inputfilename] [outputfilename] ```
 - ```[inputfilename]``` contains a list of short text strings (one per line, up to 100 MAX)
 - Results are saved as a CSV file in ```[outputfilename]```